Many women are eager to work overseas but sometimes lack the confidence and passion to just make the decision and take up foreign jobs.

 Types of Jobs Overseas

 So, what kind of jobs can you people get overseas?
-The most common by far is teaching English in other countries, either formally or informally.
+The most common foreign jobs for Indians is teaching English in other countries, either formally or informally.

 A Vital To-Do-List